AzdiarGazder/mtexTools/README.md

 Visitors to this site may download and implement the entire library or may download individual scripts related to specific tools.

-If this software contributes in any way to published works, acknowledgements adn citations are always welcome.

-If you found some of these scripts and tools useful, please consider citing the following reference:
+If these scripts and tools prove useful and contributes to published works in any way, please consider acknowledgements and citations via the following reference:

 **A.A.
 Gazder, mtexTools: A collated library of addtional MTEX functions and their demonstration scripts, Github, accessed Date-Month-Year, <https://github.com/AzdiarGazder/mtexTools>.**